 If the English had been riding a crest of a wave and reached its greatest peak in July 1966 so by the 1970’s the team had sunk to depths not seen for some time.
 The nation failed to qualify for either the 1974 or 1978 FIFA World Cups and for the first time in many years the international class of England’s playing squad was being questioned by a TV media panel that could be critical and brutal in its assessment.

 Coaching wise the role of the manager was changing from the role of guardian of the team to one where organisation and skilled tactical leadership was required.
 The best managers of the day (Brian Clough) were club managers who could not get anywhere near the England job due to the traditional outlooks of the FA

 Even the great Don Revie failed to mould a selection of good quality players into a decent side and the great English club sides of the time were more often than not filled with Scots.
-In truth England had as many if not more quality than the Scots but the weight of not to distant success weighed heavily on the shoulders of many players.
+In truth, England had as many if not more quality than the Scots but the weight of distant success weighed heavily on the shoulders of many players.

 The 2-1 win of 1977 was particularly significant for two factors.